libbyshoop/csinparallel/modules/Patternlets/source/MessagePassing/MPI_Patternlets.rst

 A C code file for each example below can be found in subdirectories of the MPI directory, along with a makefile and an example of how to execute the program.

 Patternlets Grouped By Type
 ***************************
+If you are working on these for the first time, you may want to visit them in order.
+If you are returning to review a particular patternlet or the pattern categorization diagram, you can refer to them individually.

 :doc:`MasterWorker_MessagePassing`